ElectricGun/mily-compiler/README.md

 </div>

-This program compiles the custom, C syntax programming language Mily to Mindustry Logic (mlog) syntax bytecode.
+This program compiles the high-level programming language Mily to Mindustry Logic (mlog) syntax bytecode.
 The syntax looks pretty much like C/C#/Java/JS so there shouldn't be too much of a learning curve for anyone using this language.

 ## Disclaimer